 In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, North West and Western Cape), respiratory hospital admissions in all ages combined increased during the last weeks of 2020 peaking in mid-January 2021, with levels in the second wave exceeding those reached in the first wave in all provinces (excluding the Free State).
-In recent weeks, there has been an increase in admissions in the Eastern Cape, Gauteng, and North West provinces.
+In recent weeks, there has been an increase in admissions in the Eastern Cape, Free State, Gauteng, Limpopo and North West provinces exceeding projected numbers.